+FNU's grievance process provides for the prompt and equitable resolution of formal complaints of sexual harassment through either an informal or formal resolution process (both of which are set forth below).
+The grievance process includes a presumption that the respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process and FNU will not impose any disciplinary sanctions against a respondent until a determination of responsibility is made.
+All decisionmakers involved in the grievance process are required to make an objective evaluation of all relevant evidence -including both inculpatory and exculpatory evidence - and credibility determinations may not be based on a person's status as a complainant, respondent, or witness.
 The Title IX Coordinator, Investigator, and any decision-makers will receive required training on this process and the handling of allegations of sexual harassment.
-When an employee is a party to a formal complaint, the Title IX Coordinator will notify FNU's Human Resources Department and the Human Resources staff will be available as a resource to the Title IX Coordinator, Investigator, and decision-makers.
+When an employee is a party to a formal complaint, the Title IX Coordinator will notify FNU's Human Resources Department and the Human Resources staff will be available as a resource to the Title IX Coordinator, Investigator, and decisionmakers.
 FNU will respond promptly in a manner that is not deliberately indifferent (i.e., clearly unreasonable in light of the known circumstances) to all formal complaints of sexual harassment.
 FNU plans to conclude the grievance process in a reasonably prompt time frame.
 Any time frames listed below are subject to change for good cause.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
 Written notice of any delay or extension and the corresponding reasons will be provided simultaneously to the complainant and the respondent.
 Timeframes may also be extended to account for regularly scheduled breaks between school terms or school recesses.